Sarkis-S/qr-code-component/README.md

 }
 ```

-It might be temping to create another styling DIV for the second text after the h2, but a quick p style after the text-container is all that is needed.
+I was tempted to create another styling DIV for the second text after the h2, but a quick p style after the text-container is all that is needed.
 It works because the styling for text-container is applied, then the paragraph styling overwrites it.

 Also following the flow of CSS.
 I was bewildered why my media query did not take effect immediately.
 But upon realizing my error, all I had to do was move the media query to the bottom of the page.
 This is necessary when building mobile-first applications because we want the styles to work for mobile first, while changes needed only take effect when sizes change to wider screens.